Places to Visit in Montreux and Best Things to do in Montreux, Switzerland

 Walking along the promenade will also lead you to some of Montreux´s points of interest: you´ll stumble upon the famous Freddy Mercury statue, which is located right next to the water and is one of the most famous tourist attractions in Montreux.

-With the mountains in the background, it makes a great photo.
+With the mountains in the background, it makes a great photo and it is one of the main Montreux attractions.
 After all these years, he still seems to have loyal fans, as I saw fresh flowers by the statue.

 However, strolling along the promenade you’ll find more interesting statues, so look at both sides of the promenade.